CNN's Sanjay Gupta tells Jeff Sessions medical marijuana could curb opioid epidemic

 Now he's hoping he can convince Attorney General Jeff Sessions of the drug's benefits and potential to slow the opioid epidemic.

-Gupta, a neurosurgeon and CNN Chief Medical correspondent, wrote an open letter to Sessions about the relationship between marijuana and opioids, leading up to the Sunday premiere of CNN's special report, Weed 4: Pot Versus Pills.
+Gupta, a neurosurgeon and CNN's chief medical correspondent, wrote an open letter to Sessions about the relationship between marijuana and opioids, leading up to the Sunday premiere of CNN's special report, Weed 4: Pot Versus Pills.

 “Not only can cannabis work for a variety of conditions such as epilepsy, multiple sclerosis and pain, sometimes, it is the only thing that works,” Gupta said.
 “I changed my mind, and I am certain you can, as well.”

-Gupta said that medical marijuana is a much safer alternative compared to opioids in treating pain.
+Gupta said that medical marijuana is a much safer alternative to opioids in treating pain.

-Earlier this month, Pennsylvania Health Secretary Dr. Rachel Levine approved a state advisory board's recommendation to allow medical marijuana as a treatment for opioid abuse.

 Under federal law, marijuana remains a Schedule I controlled substance, similar to heroin.
-Sessions has said he will continue to allow federal prosecutors to enforce the law.
+Sessions has said he will continue to allow federal prosecutors to enforce the drug law.

 Pennsylvania Gov. Tom Wolf signed a bill legalizing medical marijuana in 2016.